 The team of Business Foundation for Education combines the experience and expertise in financial and project management, career guidance, psychology, training and public communications, proved in number of successful initiatives.

-Gergana Rakovska has been involved as a consultant and project manager in many national initiatives, launched by the Ministry of Education, Ministry of Labor and Social Policy – national internship program, labor market initiatives, qualification of university professors, development of national rating system in the higher education, etc. Her experience and knowledge in policy development have been utilized also on international level – by the Macedonian Competitiveness Project, the Armenian initiative for development of a national strategy on employability, the Georgian workforce development project in health sector, Moldovian Ministry of Education.
+Gergana Rakovska has been involved as a consultant and project manager in many national initiatives, launched by the Ministry of Education, Ministry of Labor and Social Policy – national internship program, labor market initiatives, qualification of university professors, development of national rating system in the higher education, etc. Her experience and knowledge in policy development have been utilized also on an international level – by the Macedonian Competitiveness Project, the Armenian initiative for the development of a national strategy on employability, the Georgian workforce development project in health sector, Moldovian Ministry of Education.

 As a Master trainer under the Global Career Development Facilitator (GCDF) program, she has taken part in the development of training curriculum for career guidance practitioners in Bulgaria and contributed for the upgrade of the GCDF Train-the-Trainer Manual in 2009.
-Nevena is involved as a trainer in the GCDF course offered by Sofia University under a Master and a Post-graduate program in career development.
+Nevena is involved as a trainer in the GCDF course offered by Sofia University under a Master’s and a Post-graduate program in career development.
 She has taken part in the training of GCDF trainers in Macedonia and Taiwan.